 But Wait, There’s More

 Now, you may be thinking: “But are these really languages?”
 And that’s a great question.
-Many of them are considered dialects of English.
+Many of them are considered dialects.
 Others are truly languages unto themselves.
 For example, Bislama (an official language of Vanuatu) operates using 95% English-based vocabulary but with the grammar and structure of Oceanic languages.
 A writer familiar with only the words and grammar of General American may see sentences from these English speakers and automatically assume it’s wrong.
 This is particularly true for AAVE.

 African American Vernacular English